microsoft/fhir-loader/src/FhirLoader.Tool/Sample.md

  * It will download all the Us Core Files.

- Now execute the following command to send the US Core files to the Fhir server.
+ Now execute the following command to send the US Core files to the Fhir server.Â

  ```sh
  microsoft-fhir-loader --package "Your directory path" --fhir "your fhir server url"
  ```

- Once this process is started, it will first check if the package.json and  .index.json files exist or not.
+ Once this process is started, it will first check if the package.json andÂ  .index.json files exist or not.
 If it's not in the folder, it shows the below error.

  ```sh
 Provided package path does not have .index.json and/or package.json file.
 Skipping the loading process.